CodeBrain: Bridging Decoupled Tokenizer and Multi-Scale Architecture for EEG Foundation Model

 \subsection{Experiment Settings}

-\textbf{Two-Stage Training Setup.} All experiments are conducted on NVIDIA 40GB A100 GPUs.
-In Stage 1, the TFDual-Tokenizer is trained with temporal and frequency codebooks of 4096 codes (32 dimensions) for 20 epochs, using a batch size of 256 and a learning rate of 1e-4, across six A100 GPUs for approximately ten hours.
-In Stage 2, an 8-layer EEGSSM backbone with a masking ratio of 0.5 is trained for 10 epochs, using a batch size of 256 on two A100 GPUs for about one day.
+\textbf{Experiment Setup.} (1) Pretraining Setup.
+All experiments are conducted on NVIDIA 40GB A100 GPUs.
+The \textsc{TFDual-Tokenizer} is trained with temporal and frequency codebooks of 4096 codes (32 dimensions) for 20 epochs, using a batch size of 256 and a learning rate of 1e-4, across six A100 GPUs for approximately ten hours.
+An 8-layer \textsc{EEGSSM} backbone (15.17M) with a masking ratio of 0.5 is trained for 10 epochs, using a batch size of 256 on two A100 GPUs for about 24 hours.

-\textbf{Fintuning Strategy.} We adopt a linear probing setup to evaluate the quality of pretrained representations.
+(2) Finetuning Strategy.
+We evaluate the quality of the pretrained representations under full finetuning.
 All downstream task datasets are resampled to 200 Hz to match the pretraining configuration.
-A three-layer MLP is applied.
-The first layer aggregates information across all EEG channels.
-The second layer compresses the entire $x$-second sequence (depending on task configuration) into a 200-dimensional vector.
-The final layer maps this representation to the target class.
-Each hidden layer uses ELU activation and dropout to improve generalization.
+A three-layer MLP is applied to aggregate channel information, compress the $x$-second sequence, and map the representation to the target class, with activation and dropout between layers.